unidwell/confluence-include-child-pages-macro/README.md

 ## Configuration

 There are some configurations options that decide how the output should be displayed.
-One (**SplitPages**) affects the output only in PDF files.
+The option (**SplitPages**) affects the output only in PDF files.

 | Parameter     | Options         | Description  |
 | ------------- | -------------   | ------------ |